-A few months ago, my friend had a bad experience with one local washing service, they didn’t dry his car seats enough.
-It’s wintertime, so he thought it’s not their fault, but it is.
-In this article, I’m going to explain to you how to dry car seats in winter, the quick and easy way to do it correctly (no sun needed).
+A few months ago, my friend had a bad experience with one local washing service; they didn’t dry his car seats enough.
+It was wintertime, so he thought it was not their fault, but it was.
+In this article, I will explain the process I follow to dry car seats in winter.

 In this article, I’m going to assume that you have just washed your car seats, and they are very wet.
 If your seats aren’t wet a lot (you forgot to close your windows on a rainy day, etc.), the procedure is the same, but it’s much shorter.

 How To Dry Car Seats In Winter – Step-by-Step Guide

 Before the steps, there is one thing to mention.
 On a sunny day, the best thing is to do these steps outside in fresh air.
 However, park your car in a garage or some other covered area if it’s snowing or raining.
 Let’s see the steps:

 Use your microfiber towel to soak up as much moisture as possible.
 Toweling off some moisture will speed up the whole process.
 Also, use your weight to lean on the towel to soak even more moisture.

 We need your car running to turn the heating on.
 Before the car starts heating, the engine must be warmed to operating temperature.

 3. Open The Windows For at Least 2 Inches

 Opening the windows is a crucial step here.
 It will help all the humidity get out of the car.
 If you don’t open car windows, moisture will stay in the car, making the whole procedure much longer.